-Sashimi is a bite sized portion of raw fish.
-When prepared by an expert chef they are cut from the perfectly fresh fish taking account of the grain and other factors to cut it in the perfect size and angle.
-It is served without rice but usually with wasabi and soy sauce along side.
+Sashimi is a bite-sized portion of raw fish.
+When prepared by an expert chef they are cut from perfectly fresh fish taking into account the grain and other factors to cut it in the perfect size and angle.
+It is served without rice but usually with wasabi and soy sauce alongside.

-Ramen is dish of noodles in soup with a selection of toppings.
+Ramen is a dish of noodles in soup with a selection of toppings.
 While it originated in China rather than Japan it has been thoroughly absorbed into the local food culture.
-You can buy it all around the country quite literally from Mitchelin starred restaurants, ticket vending machines at hole in the wall counter restaurants and as cup noodles from the convenience store.
+You can buy it all around the country quite literally from Michelin-starred restaurants, ticket vending machines at hole-in-the-wall counter restaurants and cup noodles from the convenience store.

-Each region puts its own twist on it too with variations to the broth, noodles and toppings.
-Sapporo style is one of my faves, being a cold climate its lusciously enriched with Hokkaido butter and a rich chunk of pork.
+Each region puts its own twist on it too with variations in the broth, noodles and toppings.
+Sapporo style is one of my faves, being a cold climate it’s lusciously enriched with Hokkaido butter and a rich chunk of pork.

 These come in many versions and under many different names but essentially it is a bowl of rice topped with something.
 There are so many variations but here are a few that are popular and delicious:

-- oyakudon – chicken and egg rice bowl
+- Oyakodon – chicken and egg rice bowl

 6. Unagi no kabayaki

-A traditional dish I didn’t expect to like as much as I do was unagi no kabayaki which is a fresh water eel cooked on a grill and basted with a soy based sauce.
-When you try it you will want to find somewhere that grills it fresh, this give the best flavor and texture.
-Sometimes smaller restaurants reheat it to serve on a donbori style dish and while it can still be nice it is SO much better straight off the grill.
+A traditional dish I didn’t expect to like as much as I do was unagi no Kabayaki which is a freshwater eel cooked on a grill and basted with a soy-based sauce.
+When you try it you will want to find somewhere that grills it fresh, this gives the best flavour and texture.
+Sometimes smaller restaurants reheat it to serve on a Donburi style dish and while it can still be nice it is SO much better straight off the grill.

-We had some recently in Kuromon market in Osaka, I’ve included the directions in that article if you want to try the exact place but it really was special and as a market stall very affordable for the quality.
+We had some recently in Kuromon market in Osaka, I’ve included the directions in that article if you want to try the exact place because it really was excellent and as a market stall, very affordable for the quality.
 I try to make sure we try new places on each trip but I will be dragging Drew back there next time we’re in the city.

-These are steamed meat buns or dumplings and based very closely on the Chinese baozi.
-They are made from a flour based bread dough filled with a variety of meats including beef and pork.
+These are steamed meat buns or dumplings and are based very closely on the Chinese baozi.
+They are made from a flour-based bread dough filled with a variety of meats including beef and pork.
 These ones are filled with a spicy beer mix and were a warm snack in the Higashiyama district in Kyoto, great motivation for walking up and down those hills.

 Miso is a seasoning made by fermenting soybeans and adding salt and other ingredients.
 It’s used in many dishes but Miso soup, a simple broth with a few additions is a form that many Japanese eat every day and can be part of any meal.
 Common additions to the soup include spring onions, tofu, seaweed and mushrooms.